Osteoarthritis is the most common cause of cervical spondylosis.

 Treatment includes a soft neck collar, nonsteroidal anti-inflammatory drugs, and sometimes surgery.

 Cervical spondylosis usually affects middle-aged and older people.
 It is a common cause of spinal cord dysfunction among people older than 60.

 Some people are born with a narrow spinal canal.
-In them, compression due to spondylosis may be more severe.
+In them, compression due to spondylosis may cause more severe problems.

 Symptoms of cervical spondylosis may result from compression of the spinal cord, the spinal nerve roots, or both.